-Friends of the Earth Ireland is governed by a Board: Damian O'Broin, Cara Augustenborg, John Sweeney, Jude Torley, Nessa Ní Chasaide, Anna Heussaff, and Stephen Rourke.
+Friends of the Earth Ireland is governed by a Board: Cara Augustenborg, Anna Heussaff, John Brennan, John Sweeney, Nessa Ní Chasaide, Niamh Garvey, Sian Cowman, Peader Kirby, and Donal Geoghegan.

 The organization is managed by a Director who reports to the Board.
 Oisín Coghlan became our first Director in February 2005.